BY VINCENT VU

 How To Remove Amazon Unsellable or Excess Inventory

+Now that we know what unsellable inventory and excess inventory are and what causes them, let's talk about how to deal with them.
+In both cases, it's important to take action to deal with these items in a timely manner to avoid incurring additional fees and to free up storage space for more sellable products.
 The first step is to identify which items are in fact unsellable and which ones are excess.
-You can do this by checking your “Excess and Unsold Inventory” report in Seller Central – this report will list all of the units that have been sitting in your fulfillment center for 180 days or more.
+You can do this by checking your "Excess and Unsold Inventory" report in Seller Central – this report will list all of the units that have been sitting in your fulfillment center for 180 days or more.
+So, what do you do with the unsellable or excess inventory?
+While there are some steps you can take to try and move the excess inventory, in many cases, you'll simply have to dispose of the unsellable inventory responsibly.
+Let's look at some of your Amazon removal service options.

 Amazon FBA Removal Settings

-1. FBA repackaging and refurbishment services
+1. FBA Repackaging and Refurbishment Services

+Amazon FBA provides repackaging and refurbishment services for sellable items with damaged packaging.
 The major difference between repackaging and refurbishing is: Repackaging is automatic for eligible items, while refurbishment is an optional service.

 Repackaging services